inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 32. Scroll down the bottom of the results, you will see disaggregation of the population data and demographics by district.

-33. Click InaSAFE Print, save accordingly
+33. :guilabel:`Click` InaSAFE Print, save accordingly

 .. image:: /static/socialisation/page_34.jpg
    :align: center